LanceYang15/Locate-Me/README.md

 # Locate-Me
 Using Google Maps API and obtaining user coordinates through web browser, this application is able to show user location with a marker on Google maps.
+This is a front end web development project that implements a responsive web page to adjust to different screen sizes.

 ## Technology Used
 * Visual Studio Code